hdp1213/billionaire/doc/message_protocol.md

 integer.
 An invalid card will always have an ID of `-1`.
  - `<amount>`: the number of cards packed in the object.
 Must be greater than zero.
+ - `<value>`: (optional) the value in dollars of the card.
+Note that this will only ever be sent to the client for their own purposes.
+The server does not require the client to send the value back, and its presence does not affect trading.

 ## Error codes